 - North End hours: Monday & Wednesday: 8am – 5pm

-- Saturday clinic and Tuesday/Thursday evening clinic are currently suspended.
+- Saturday clinic and Tuesday/Thursday evening clinic will be suspended effective March 27th.

 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19: